MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ### 1. Missing `azure-ml-admin-cli` extension on DSVM environments

-If for some reason your `azure-ml-admin-cli` extension is not available or has been removed you will be met with the following error:
+If for some reason your `azure-ml-admin-cli` extension is not available or has been removed, you will be met with the following error:

 ```azurecli
 # With elevated privileges, run the following commands.